40 Best Non-Touristy Things to Do on Maui, Hawaiʻi

 ʻŌhai - (Sesbania tomentosa)

-However, much like Waiʻānapanapa mentioned above, ʻĪao Valley has changed how it manages visitors due to overcrowding issues.
+However, much like Waiʻānapanapa mentioned above, ʻĪao Valley has changed how it manages visitors, due to overcrowding issues of the past.

 Today, advanced reservations are now required to park/ visit ʻĪao Valley State Monument, which you can learn more about below.